sensedeep/dynamodb-onetable/README.md

 If `params.many` is set to true, the API may be used to delete more than one item.
 Otherwise, for safety, it is assume the API will only remove one item.

-The `params.where` clause may be used to define a filter expression.
+The `params.where` clause may be used to augment the filter expression.
 This will define a FilterExpression and the ExpressionAttributeNames and ExpressionAttributeValues.
 See [Where Clause](#where) for more details.

 <a name="model-update"></a>